2808 S. 72nd St.

 Omaha's largest water park and ride complex features a variety of games and activities.
 Take a ride down the Typhoon water slides, float around in the Lazy River, or ride the waves of the Motion Ocean.
 Land-lovers may choose to zip around the go-cart track, ride the state's only roller coaster, or enjoy a classic ride on the Carousel.
 Fun Plex offers many other attractions to please any member of the family, big or small.
-See website or call for admission prices and other information.

 This ice skating facility is fun for the whole family, with a standard size hockey rink, heated viewing area, adult drop-in hockey sessions, children's hockey leagues and more.
 Hitchcock also offers public skating, ice skating lessons, private ice rental and special hockey workshops stressing various strategies of play.
 Metro Classic Adult Learn to Play Hockey, a special program especially for adults 21 years and older, examines the basics of hockey taught by professional instructors.

 Do not let this par 31, executive course fool you.
 The fairways are long, totaling 2200 yards.
 Even strong drives do not guarantee a good score because the greens may be more challenging than they appear.
 A putting area is available to help players prepare for the round, but there is no driving range.
 Inexpensive greens fees make this course stand out.